atlassian/github-for-jira/SUPPORT.md

 ## Nothing showing up in Jira

+First [check that your sync status has reached `COMPLETE`](#sync-status-not-reaching-complete).
+No information will be displayed in Jira until the status is `COMPLETE`.

-Check that you're adding your Jira issue keys in your commits, branches, or pull request titles.
+Next check that you're adding your Jira issue keys in your commits, branches, or pull request titles.
 These are the only places on GitHub where you can put your Jira issue keys that will cause updates to be sent to the Jira issue.

 For more information, check out [Using the integration](https://github.com/integrations/jira#using-the-integration).